Intro

 Looking Back

-Back when I was a horny teenager, we would rent VHS tapes at the video store a few times a month.
+When I was a horny teenager, we would rent VHS tapes at the video store a few times a month.
 If I was lucky, maybe there would be a new movie with a hot actress, but this didn’t usually happen.
 Or maybe there would be a new catalog in the mail for Christmas.
 Looking back, I actually did “Nothing New November” challenges all the time, without realizing it.

-And now I am doing them again, but this time I am more intentional about it.
-I ask myself: do I really NEED to see something NEW, and climb on that endless treadmill?
+Decades later, I am more intentional about it, and ask myself: do I really NEED to see something NEW, and climb on that endless treadmill?
 Or will I be happier just thinking about something old.
-And far more often, it is the latter.
+I also try to re-enjoy my favorite old music, movies, and books — they’re relaxing, not intense.

 Conclusion